 The diagnostic process typically involves gathering information through interviews, observations, psychological assessments, and sometimes medical tests.
 Mental health professionals, such as psychologists and psychiatrists, use this information to determine if an individual meets the criteria for a particular disorder and to rule out other possible explanations for the symptoms.

-This can take several sessions, depending on the unique individual and presentation.
+• This can take several sessions, depending on the unique individual and presentation.
 Assessment is inclusive of observation over time, screeners and assessments subject to your specific presentation and needs plus a report.
-Why Diagnose?
+For further information read this blog: Why Diagnose?

 A typical breakdown of an ADHD assessment might look like this: